InfiniBand™ Architecture Specification

 In addition, enterprise applications – such as customer relationship management, fraud detection, database, virtualization and web services, as well as key vertical markets such as financial services, insurance services and retail – demand the highest possible performance from their computing systems.

-The combination of 100Gb/s InfiniBand interconnect solutions and servers based on multi-core processors delivers optimum performance to meet these challenges.
+The combination of InfiniBand interconnect solutions and servers and storage integrated with multi-core processors and accelerated compute delivers optimum performance to meet these challenges.

-InfiniBand offers multiple levels of link performance, which currently reaches speeds as high as 200Gb/s.
+InfiniBand offers multiple levels of link performance, which currently reaches speeds as high as 800Gb/s.
 Each of these link speeds also provides low-latency communication within the fabric, enabling higher aggregate throughput than other protocols.
-This uniquely positions InfiniBand as the ideal I/O interconnect for data centers.
+This uniquely positions InfiniBand as the ideal data center I/O interconnect.

 Growth of multi-core CPU-based servers and use of multiple virtual machines are driving the need for more I/O connectivity per physical server.
 Typical VMware ESX server environments, for example, require use of multiple Ethernet NICs and Fibre Channel HBAs.
 This increases I/O cost, cabling and management complexity.